DOI-ONRR/doi-extractives-data/research/10_sprint-elegantechidna/sprint-elegantechidna_research-plan.md

  | Do people understand key concepts (like federal revenue) more quickly in this context?
  | Do people understand what data they're seeing on the state pages?
  | Can people find data that's relevant to their area (region or county)?
+ | Do people understand the direction money is moving?
+Who is making the money-- 'revenue' to company or goverment.

 ## Background